How Many Ounces Are In One Gallon

 • 1 Imperial gallon ≈ 160 US fluid ounces

 Note the significant difference!
+This difference stems from historical variations in measurement standards.
+So, it’s crucial to specify which gallon (US or Imperial) you’re using when performing conversions.
 The imperial gallon is considerably larger than the US liquid gallon.
-This difference stems from historical variations in measurement standards.
-Therefore, it’s crucial to specify which gallon (US or Imperial) you’re using when performing conversions.
 Unless otherwise stated, we'll be using the US liquid gallon throughout the rest of this article.

 Practical Applications and Examples